thesaigoneer/asterix-saigon/README.md

 That's right, those images are already very complete, yet application-wise pretty minimal.
 Adjusting those images has become much more easy than it was in the first couple of years.
 And for me there's always some fluff that can be removed.

-So, you'll find an Aurora install in which I added:
+So, in this image you'll find an Aurora install in which I added:

   -      krusader gwenview okular